-In this Storm Tactics Clinic you will learn:
+In this Storm Tactics Sailing Course you will learn:

 We guarantee both your satisfaction AND Lifetime access to any sailing course you buy from us

-This is an ONLINE course and test viewable in your browser window.
+This is an ONLINE course and tests viewable in your browser window.

 Not convinced yet that online sailing courses are cool?
 Visit our fully interactive and completely free Basic Sail Trim Sailing Course